 - 30 moving images are integrated with text and graphics.
-With moving images and voice built into the objects themselves, program developers avoid the sticky problem of deciding how each separate type of data is to be integrated and curcherarized into a working whole - 35 synchronized into a working whole.
+With moving images and voice built into the objects themselves, program developers avoid the sticky problem of deciding how each separate type of data is to be integrated and - 35 synchronized into a working whole.